 As we talk through what it means to practice faith in our everyday experiences, we pray this episode is an encouragement during a busy time of year.
 As you do your daily tasks, know that God is present.
 When we slow down we are able to notice his beauty.
 That is our prayer for you, a bit of slowing and noticing.

-You can hear our conversation here.
+You can hear our conversation on iTunes here.

 A few things you heard mentioned on the show: